 Keep up to date with the latest medico-legal and membership news on COVID-19 at themdu.com/coronavirus

-This guidance was correct at publication 07/04/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 07/04/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.